Siena Memory Foam Mattress review 2024

 Hot sleepers, on the other hand, are bound to be pleasantly surprised by Siena's temperature regulation.
 We didn't break into a sweat once during our testing period, even during another sweltering summer.
 Despite its better-than-average performance in this category, for chronically hot sleepers we'd recommend reading our Cocoon by Sealy Chill Mattress review for an affordable cooling mattress that's also among the best in its class.

 If you share a bed with a restless partner, the Siena Mattress is packed with dense foam that'll barely budge, no matter how fidgety your co-sleeper is.
-Edge support is also excellent, which will benefit individuals with mobility issues who need to sit on the edge of their bed in order to get up or lie down.
+Edge support is also great, which will benefit individuals with mobility issues who need to sit on the edge of their bed in order to get up or lie down.

 The Siena Mattress is poised to become the best budget memory foam mattress money can buy.
 It helps that Siena is a part of Resident's line of renowned mattress-in-a-box brands, which means consumers can expect nothing less than the highest quality build and materials.
 Along with stablemate Nectar, the Siena Memory Foam Mattress is proof that the best mattresses don't have to cost a lot.